pingcap/docs/tidb-cloud/manage-user-access.md

 >
 > The verification link in the email will expire in 24 hours.
 If your user doesn't receive the email, click **Resend**.

-### Modify the role of an project member
+### Modify the project role of a member

-If you are in the `Organization Owner` role, you can modify roles of members in your organization.
-If you are in the `Project Owner` role, you can modify roles of members in your project.
+If you are in the `Organization Owner` role, you can modify project roles of all members in your organization.
+If you are in the `Project Owner` role, you can modify project roles of all members in your project.

-To modify the role of an organization member, take the following steps:
+To modify the project role of a member, take the following steps:

 1. Click <MDSvgIcon name="icon-top-organization" /> in the lower-left corner of the TiDB Cloud console.